shamwow/shahmeer-jekyll/_posts/2017-01-16-the-purpose-of-redux-thunk.markdown

 Instead of having a function called `emitAsyncAction`, we have `asyncActionCreator`.
 Usually an "action" is just an object but we can think of the function returned by `asyncActionCreator` to be an action as well<sup>[[2]](#citation-2)</sup>.
 So when we dispatch our async action, redux/redux-thunk will execute the function in a context where `dispatch` is available.

 And that's it. redux-thunk is basically a form of syntactic sugar to prevent having to pass `dispatch` around.
-To me, the biggest aesthetic benefit is that dispatching asyncrhonous and synchronous actions look the same with redux-thunk:
+To me, the biggest aesthetic benefit is that dispatching asynchronous and synchronous actions look the same with redux-thunk:

 {% highlight javascript %}
 const asyncActionCreator = function(ACTION_PAYLOAD) {